A.A graph with multiple edges between the same pair of vertices.

 Incorrect!
 Try again.

-2According to the Handshaking Lemma, the sum of degrees of all vertices in an undirected graph is equal to:
+2According to the Handshaking Theorem, the sum of degrees of all vertices in an undirected graph is equal to:

-Explanation:The Handshaking Lemma states that , because every edge contributes exactly 2 to the total degree sum.
+Explanation:The Handshaking Theorem states that , because every edge connects two vertices and contributes 1 to the degree of each, totaling 2 per edge.

 Incorrect!
 Try again.

-3In a simple undirected graph, the maximum number of edges with vertices is:
+3In any undirected graph, the number of vertices with an odd degree is always:

 A.